 Keep in mind, checks deposited using CheckMate have slightly different hold times than regular transfers.
 Learn More

-Checks deposited using CheckMate have slightly different hold times than regular transfers.
+Checks deposited using CheckMate or a deposit taking ATM have slightly different hold times than regular transfers.
 Here’s the breakdown:

 For some deposits, like Federal checks, the total amount of the funds will be made available the next business day.